ncase/anxiety/scenes/act3.md

 h: Some people throw themselves into other people.

-h: I'm going to throw myself into that pool.
+h: I'm going to throw myself into that swimming pool.

 [You're drunk and it's TEN FLOORS DOWN](#act3_bad_1_harm)